jonathanbossenger/block-theme-course/module-01/03-Review-Template-Parts.md

 <!-- wp:template-part {"slug":"footer","theme":"new-block-theme"} /-->
 ```

+Notice that the template-part block accepts the slug of the template part as an attribute, as well as the slug of the theme.

 ### Further Reading

-You can read more about the [block theme template parts](https://developer.wordpress.org/themes/block-themes/templates-and-template-parts/)in the Theme Handbook.
+You can read more about the [block theme template parts](https://developer.wordpress.org/themes/block-themes/templates-and-template-parts/) in the Theme Handbook.

 Now that we've covered creating and editing templates and template parts in the editor, let's look at the options for exporting them to theme files.